HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 When we don't need to [cover 14 years](../2019/markup) for analysis but only 1, one could almost get the impression that HTML is rather inert, that not much changes.

 Yet what we observe with this year's data is that there's a lot of movement at the bottom and near the shore of said sea of HTML.
-We approach near-complete adoption of living HTML, are quick to prune our pages of fads like Google and Facebook widgets, and we're fast in adopting and shunning frameworks.
-Both Angular and AMP, though "component frameworks", seem to have significantly lost in popularity, likely for solutions like React and Vue.
+We approach near-complete adoption of living HTML.
+We are quick to prune our pages of fads like Google and Facebook widgets.
+We're also fast in adopting and shunning frameworks, as both Angular and AMP (though a "component framework") seem to have significantly lost in popularity, likely for solutions like React and Vue.

 And still, there are no signs we exhausted the options HTML gives us.
 The median of 30 different elements used on a given page, which is roughly a quarter of the elements HTML provides us with, suggests a rather one-sided use of HTML.
 That is supported by the immense popularity of elements like `div` and `span`, and no custom elements to potentially meet the demands that these two elements may represent.
 Unfortunately, we couldn't validate each document in the sample.
 However, anecdotally and to be taken with caution, we learned that [79%](https://github.com/HTTPArchive/almanac.httparchive.org/issues/899#issuecomment-717856201) of W3C-tested documents have validation errors.
 After everything we've seen, it looks like we're still far from mastering the craft of HTML.